E-cigarette row could block new EU tobacco rules -diplomats

 The global market for e-cigarettes - battery-powered tubes that turn nicotine-laced liquid into vapour - was estimated at more than $2 billion last year by market consultant Euromonitor.
 They usually sell for about $30 to $50 each.

-Big tobacco firms including Philip Morris owner Altria (MO.N), British American Tobacco (BATS.L) and Imperial Tobacco IMT.L have all moved into the fast-growing market, to try to offset a decline in sales of ordinary cigarettes.
+Big tobacco firms including Philip Morris owner Altria , British American Tobacco and Imperial Tobacco have all moved into the fast-growing market, to try to offset a decline in sales of ordinary cigarettes.

 A study published in The Lancet medical journal earlier this year showed that smokers who switch to e-cigarettes are at least as likely to quit or cut down as users of nicotine patches.